BerryCloud/ngx-unsplash/CONTRIBUTING.md

 npm version x
 ```

 Note: x should be replaced with either major, minor or patch.
-The `npm version` command will create push a tag for the version.
+The `npm version` command will create and push a tag for the version.

 ### Creating a GitHub Release

 Next, create a [GitHub release](https://github.com/BerryCloud/ngx-unsplash/releases) for the newly created version tag.

-Once the GitHub release has been created GitHub actions will build publish the new version.
+Once the GitHub release has been created, GitHub actions will build publish the new version.

 ### Merging the release branch into main